ivanproskuryakov/ivanproskuryakov.github.io/_posts/publications/2015-1-15-AngularJS-app-architecture.md

     |-- styles.css
  {% endhighlight %}

 **A**.
-Development and production environments are restricted with different directory index files.
+Development and production environments are separated by different directory index files.
-On the local machine virtual host points to the index_dev.html, on production to index.html file.
+Virtual host points to index_dev.html file on the local machine and to the index.html on production.

 **B**.
 [RequireJS](http://requirejs.org/) for dynamic(lazy) javascript module loading.